Good qualities in a CLIENT/ JOB AD:

 Client provides links to company website or previous work if applicable.

-Client has a long-standing DA account with no hidden activity or messages and has successfully completed previous jobs here.
+Client has a long-standing DA account (if the job is advertised on DA) with no hidden activity or messages and has successfully completed previous jobs here.

-Client seems well established and has a history of polite professional interaction.
+Client seems well established and has a history of polite professional interaction on this site or other sites.

 Client is able to select a freelancer based on the artist's portfolio and written proposal.